Policy last updated

 School maintenance plans (SMPs) help schools budget, schedule and manage the maintenance of their buildings and grounds, including for issues identified in the RFE, using an online portal.
 It enables schools to record and manage asset risks, and build a routine maintenance program to prevent condition-based maintenance issues.
 Refer to the department’s policy on School Maintenance Plans and Rolling Facilities Evaluations for further information on scheduling routine maintenance tasks in SMPs.

-AIMS will support schools in managing and keeping records on SMPs through the automatic and manual scheduling of required tasks.
-Schools not yet provided access to AIMS must continue to maintain records through the online portal.
+The Asset Information Management System (AIMS) will support schools in managing and keeping records on SMPs through the automatic and manual scheduling of required tasks.

 Compliance and monitoring for school infrastructure